August Sander: Ownership rights

-In 1992, Gerd Sander, August's son, sold the archive to German nonprofit art foundation SK Stiftung Kultur.
+In 1992, Gerd Sander, August's grandson, sold the archive to German nonprofit art foundation SK Stiftung Kultur.
 It is on display at Die Photographische Sammlung/SK Stiftung Kultur.

-In 2017 Julian Sander, Gerd's son, claimed to represent August's estate, and issued a press release stating that the archive would now be housed by Hauser & Wirth.
+In 2017, Julian Sander, Gerd's son, claimed to represent August's estate, and issued a press release stating that the archive would now be housed by Hauser & Wirth.
 The claim has been disputed by SK Stiftung Kultur, and the ownership dispute is still ongoing.